informal-org/informal/appy/templates/docs/tutorial.md

 And that's just for starters.
 With functions, you'll be able to slice and dice through any dataset with ease.

 ## Pattern Matching Maps
+Mapping defines the relationship or association between elements.
 ```ruby
 greetings:
     "English": "Hello!"